kranzky/insoluble/folly.md

 "Dan, race it's a plantation wheel!"
 Lloyd exclaimed, his voice tense and urgent.
 "Rolling je dice, seize the cards and let's get moving!"
 Salvatore called out, his hands shaking slightly as he gestured towards the mysterious contraption.
 The group hesitated, unsure of what to expect as they followed Salvatore's instructions.
 The atmosphere in the room grew thicker, a mixture of anticipation and fear settling over them.

-Exposition; 8: Lloyd, frustrated, picked up the dice.
+Lloyd, frustrated, picked up the dice.

-Dialogue; 5: "Lloyd, muster your courage."
+"Lloyd, muster your courage."

-Exposition; 7: He hesitated, glancing at Salvatore.
+He hesitated, glancing at Salvatore.

-Dialogue; 4: "This is crucial."
+"This is crucial."

-Exposition; 6: Nervously, Lloyd rolled the dice.
+Nervously, Lloyd rolled the dice.

 "Who would have thought we'd end up in this puddle-filled nightmare?"
 Lloyd exclaimed, shaking his head as he prepared to leap over a wire that lay across their path in the dimly lit room.

 "Surgeon won't hook up the papers, the results are unknown," said Salvatore, his voice tense as the group continued to navigate through the mysterious room.
-Exposition;5:LLOYD LEAPING WIRE.
 Lloyd, gathering his courage, leaped over the wire with ease.
-Exposition;6:ANGELA FOLLOWED BEHIND.
 Angela followed closely behind Lloyd, also clearing the wire.
-Dialogue;6:BOX SEVEN MYSTERIOUS.
 "That box with the number seven still feels mysterious," Angela whispered to Lloyd.
-Exposition;4:ROOM PUDDLES OBSTACLES.
 The room was filled with puddles and various obstacles, making their journey even more unsettling.

 Beaming, Salvatore skipped ahead, cap draped loosely.